cvicens/atomic-fruit-service/README.md

 ## Adding Swagger UI to ease API development and testing

-You can easily generate en OpenAPI compliant description of your API and at additionally add a Swagger UI to your app by adding the `openapi` extension as follows.
+You can easily generate en OpenAPI compliant description of your API and at additionally add a Swagger UI to your app by adding the `openapi` extension.
+Please run this command to do so.

 ```sh
 ./mvnw quarkus:add-extension -Dextensions="quarkus-smallrye-openapi"